snkashis/android-docs/src/pages/plugins/overview/china.md

     import {
       CHINA_PLUGIN_VERSION
     } from '../../../constants';
+  - |
+    import {
+      MAP_SDK_VERSION
+    } from '../../../constants';

   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 Traditional map services are either blocked in China or suffer from slow internet connections.
 Our mapbox.cn infrastructure allows for unparalleled speed advantages for anyone using our maps in China or through Chinese mobile carriers internationally.
-The Mapbox China Plugin for Android specifically bundles the Mapbox Maps SDK for Android and automatically configures the Maps SDK to ensure that the correct endpoints are being called.
+The Mapbox China Plugin for Android is built on top of the Mapbox Maps SDK for Android.
+The plugin automatically configures the Maps SDK to ensure that the correct Mapbox API endpoints are being called.
 Accurate endpoints ensure that a mobile device retrieves the correct map tiles, map styles, and other location information.
-Additionally, the plugin allows for annotation shifting, which ensures all your overlays and annotations are accurately depicted on the map.
+Additionally, the plugin handles shifting of various GeoJSON geometries (polygons, lines, points, etc.), which ensures that data is accurately placed on the map.

 ## Install the China Plugin

 You'll need to add the appropriate dependencies inside of your `build.gradle` file to start developing an application using the China Plugin.
-The plugin includes the Mapbox Maps SDK for Android, so there's no need for you to declare both the Maps SDK and the plugin.
-Version bumps of this plugin tend to follow new stable releases of the Maps SDK for Android, which happen approximately every four weeks.
-The plugin's dependency below can be found on Bintray.
+The plugin _does not_ include the Mapbox Maps SDK for Android, so you'll need to declare both the Maps SDK and the plugin.
+Releases of the China Plugin tend to follow new stable releases of the Maps SDK for Android, which happen approximately every four weeks.

 ### Add the dependency